Figure Logo

 WIth a traditional HELOC, a borrower can draw against it for an extended period of time, typically about 10 years.
 This feature allows homeowners to borrow money for recurring expenses that are difficult to predict.
 For example, a major home renovation often consists of multiple projects of varying costs.
 A homeowner using a HELOC can pay these expenses without needing to know the exact costs in advance.
 You can repay the amount you borrowed through a HELOC by making the minimum monthly payment or by making a lump-sum payment.

 A Figure Home Equity Line is slightly different than a traditional HELOC.
-With a Figure HELOC, you’ll get all of the money once you close, and the interest rate is fixed1navigates to numbered disclosure.
+With a Figure HELOC, you’ll get all of the money once you close, and the interest rate is fixed1navigates to numbered disclaimer.
 Figure’s HELOC also allows you to borrow again once you’ve paid back a portion of the principle you owe, just like a traditional HELOC.

 Terms